X-Babies

 The X-Babies are a group of fictional characters appearing in American comic books published by Marvel Comics.
 They are depicted as being Mojo-manufactured child clones of the X-Men.
-They first appeared in Uncanny X-Men Annual #12 and were created by Chris Claremont and Art Adams.
+They first appeared in Uncanny X-Men Annual #12 and were created by Chris Claremont and Arthur Adams.

-Appearances
+In line with Mojo being a parody of network executives, the X-Babies parody the modern trend of creating younger and junior versions of cartoon characters, which began in the 1980s with Muppet Babies.

+Fictional character biography

-In Uncanny X-Men Annual #10 (also by Chris Claremont and Art Adams), Mojo had de-aged the X-Men (Nightcrawler, Shadowcat, Wolverine, Rogue, Magneto, Psylocke, Colossus, Storm and Longshot) into children; this is what most likely inspired the creation of the X-Babies.
+In Uncanny X-Men Annual #10 (also by Claremont and Adams), Mojo de-aged the X-Men (Nightcrawler, Shadowcat, Wolverine, Rogue, Magneto, Psylocke, Colossus, Storm and Longshot) into children; this is what most likely inspired the creation of the X-Babies.

-In Uncanny X-Men Annual #12, the X-Men are assumed to be dead (having died in Dallas, only to be resurrected by the goddess Roma).
-Mojo, missing his greatest rating generators, had his people try to recreate his own version of the X-Men.
+In Uncanny X-Men Annual #12, the X-Men are assumed to be dead (having died in Dallas only to be resurrected by the goddess Roma).
+Missing his greatest rating generators, Mojo had his people try to recreate his own version of the X-Men.
 After many unsuccessful attempts, the X-Babies were created.
 They soon rebel against Mojo.
-Mojo was about to kill them when he was told that their instant ratings were the highest ever recorded.
+Mojo was about to kill them when he was told that their ratings were the highest ever recorded.

-There have been several incarnations of the X-Babies over the years, usually resembling whatever the current team of X-Men is.
+There have been several incarnations of the X-Babies over the years, usually resembling the current team of X-Men.
 There has also been a similar team instead based on the Avengers, called the Mitey 'Vengers, who appeared in the X-Babies Reborn one-shot.
 There have also been several X-Babies villain teams including the "Brotherhood of Bullies" based on the Brotherhood of Mutants (X-Babies Murderama, 1998).

 In Excalibur: Mojo Mayhem (1989), Kitty Pryde, interrupted on a train trip, helps a team of X-Babies flee from a Mojo enforcer who is intent on getting them back by tricking them into signing contracts.
 In this incarnation, the children's childlike faults and crushes on each other are cruelly exploited by their adversary.
 Kitty, with backup, ends up saving the day.